Hdoc1509/dev-challenges/vanilla/guess-the-word/README.md

 - Add border colors to correct and wrong entered letters
 - Show correct word when winning or losing
 - **Hints** section: all letters and correct letters
-- Statistics for number of discovered words and total available words
+- Menu:
-- **Definition** for each discovered word
+  - `Definitions`: see definition for each discovered word.
+Includes `Pagination`
-- Multiple difficulties available for each word
+  - `Difficulty`: change difficulty level
-- **Pagination** for discovered words
+  - `Stats`: see statistics for discovered words

 ### What I learned